ddyy814/Full-Stack-Web-Development-with-React/README.md

 ![RESERVETABLE](Bootstrap4/img/reserve_table.png)

 ## Second section
+Front-End Web Development with React: React
-If you get an error when you are installing reactstrap, you can use this command "npm install reactstrap --legacy-peer-deps" to install again.
+- If you get an error when you are installing reactstrap, you can use this command "npm install reactstrap --legacy-peer-deps" to install again.